Tax & Estate planning How to handle “phantom distributions” from ETFs to avoid double taxation

 Due to the complex nature of trust arrangements, it is recommended that legal counsel be sought when approaching the topic of trusts to help ensure the settlor’s intentions for the trust are properly documented, executed, and satisfied.
 An accountant may also be consulted to determine the suitability of using informal and/or formal trusts to achieve an individual’s financial objectives.

-Due to uncertainties associated with ITF accounts, it is important to seek the guidance of a qualified accountant where necessary to determine the impact of the 2023 trust reporting requirements on client(s) who hold ITF accounts.
+In addition, as ITF accounts come with inherent uncertainties, it is important to seek the guidance of a qualified accountant where necessary to determine the impact of the trust reporting requirements on client(s) who hold ITF accounts.

 A bare trust (sometimes referred to as a “naked trust”), although not defined in the Income Tax Act (Canada), generally refers to a trust where the trustee has legal ownership of the property but has no other duties, obligations, and responsibilities with respect to the property as trustee.
 The trustee’s only function is to hold legal title to the property.
 In essence, a bare trust is a principal-agent relationship, which means that the trustee can reasonably be considered to act as an agent for all the beneficiaries under the trust with respect to all dealings with all trust’s properties.